 BSE-Sensex edged higher by around 76 points whereas

 NSE-Nifty logged in gains of around 24 points.
 BSE Midcap

 and BSE Small cap indices fared better than their larger counterparts and closed the day with gains of 0.8% and 0.7% each.
 On the Sensex, three stocks gained for every two that ended the session in the red.

-Most Asian indices closed the day in the red whereas Europe too is trading largely in the negative currently.
-The rupee was trading at near about Rs 45 per dollar levels at the time of writing.
+Asian indices closed mixed today whereas Europe is trading mostly in the green currently.
+The rupee was trading at Rs 45 to the dollar at the time of writing.

 GAIL, India's largest gas transmission and distribution company, announced today that it has received the board's approval to foray into natural gas-based power generation.
 The company will set up its first power plant at Uran in Maharashtra and will invest Rs 8 bn for the same.
 The plant will have a total capacity of around 250 MW.
 It is also planning to set up power projects of similar capacity in other states like Madhya Pradesh, Uttar Pradesh and Gujarat.
 Put together, these four plants would require 2.5 m standard cubic metres of gas a day.
 Since domestic gas supply is limited, gas may well have to be imported by the company.
 The company is discussing with PTC India to facilitate power trading and is in the process of signing a power purchase agreement with the state power department.
 The stock closed higher by 1% on the bourses today.